currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 - Gain +1 modification to a later skill roll relating to this one
 - You impress someone. +1 to one INFLEUNCE roll on them later.
 #### **MARKSMANSHIP**
+Using a firearm, bow and arrow, sling, or a simple rock, you can stop enemies at a distance and can avoid bloodying your hands.
+Roll MARKSMANSHIP when you throw or fire a weapon at an enemy at a distance.
+If you succeed, the shot hits its target and you do weapon damage to your enemy.
+Read more about ranged combat in [Combat and Damage](Combat%20and%20Damage.md).

+Marksmanship Specialties
 	Thrower: thrown weapons: knifes, grenades, spears (throwing arm)
 	Archer: Bows and crossbows
 	Rifleman: Firing Assault rifles, carbines, SMGs, and shotguns